subugoe/typo3-xmlinclude/Readme.md

 ## License

-GPL-2.0 - See LICENSE.md for details
+GPL-2.0 - See LICENSE for details

 ### License for Array2XML.php class